 Naturally, the theater went completely INSANE.
-Everyone seemed sure the scene indicated that a Freddy/Jason crossover film was in the works.
+Everyone was sure that this scene meant that a Freddy/Jason crossover film was in the works.
 Thus, horror fandom waited...and waited... and waited...

-It took nearly ten years and countless rewrites before finally rising out of Development Hell, but in 2003 Jason and Freddy finally went toe-to-toe in the title bout that everybody had been screaming to see.
-Hong Kong action filmmaker Ronny Yu seemed like the perfect choice to direct this clash of the titans, because he'd already breathed new life into one out-of-gas horror franchise—Bride of Chucky, the fourth film in the Child's Play saga, had been an unexpected hit in 1997.
+After nearly ten years in Development Hell, Jason and Freddy finally went toe-to-toe in 2003 in the title bout that everybody had been screaming to see.
+Hong Kong action filmmaker Ronny Yu seemed like the perfect choice to direct this clash of terror titans, since he'd already breathed new life into one out-of-gas horror franchise via Bride of Chucky, the fourth film in the Child's Play saga, which had become a surprise hit in 1997.

 Freddy vs. Jason does a pretty decent job of meshing the "universes" of the Nightmare and Friday series.
 It seems that the parents of Springwood have finally found a controversial way to keep Freddy Krueger from returning to Elm Street - by locking up any teens who've come into contact with him at the infamous Westin Hills Asylum, and dosing them regularly with the dream suppressing drug "Hypnocil."
 There are no more nightmares in Springwood, and Freddy's reign of terror has been all but forgotten by the current crop of local teens.